mendix/docs/content/en/docs/appstore/overview/use-content.md

 #### 3.1.3 Configuring the Widget

 After you place the widget in your page, some new errors can appear in the [Errors](/refguide/errors-pane/) pane.
 That is because you still need to configure the widget.
-In this procedure, we use the Ratings widget as an example.
+In this procedure, the Ratings widget is used as an example.

 To configure the widget, follow these steps: